Police charge man shot Tuesday with terrorizing

 The man shot Tuesday by a Bangor police officer during an altercation on Grove Street was charged Wednesday with domestic violence terrorizing.

-Brian James Barker, 40, of Bangor remained hospitalized Wednesday at Northern Light Eastern Maine Medical Center.
+Brian James Barker, 40, of Bangor, the son of former Brewer Police Chief Steven Barker, remained hospitalized Wednesday at Northern Light Eastern Maine Medical Center.

 He was listed in good condition Wednesday.

+Brian Barker could appear before a judge on the charge by video conference at the Penobscot Judicial Center as early as Friday.
+He also could be issued a summons with a court date in several months.

-The incident remains under investigation, according to the Bangor police.
-Additional charges are expected to be filed once it is completed, Sgt.
-Wade Betters, spokesman for the Bangor police, said in announcing that Barker had been charged.
+Additional charges are expected to be filed once police finish the investigation into the shooting, which began as a domestic disturbance call, Sgt.
+Wade Betters, spokesman for the Bangor Police Department, said in announcing that Barker had been charged.

-Barker, whose criminal history began in 2002 and ended 10 years ago, was wearing hospital scrubs.
-His dark hair was closely cropped.
+Barker, whose criminal history began in 2002 and ended 10 years ago, declined to comment from his hospital bed Wednesday afternoon.

-Brian Barker, the son of former Brewer Police Chief Steven Barker, 62, of Clifton was an honor student at Brewer High School in 1996, according to the Bangor Daily News archives.
+Barker was an honor student at Brewer High School in 1996, according to the Bangor Daily News archives.

 Six years later, he was convicted in Bangor of misdemeanor assault charges and fined $200, according to his criminal history report from the Maine State Bureau of Identification.
-In 2004, Brian Barker was sentenced to two years in prison on burglary and theft charges.
+In 2004, Barker was sentenced to two years in prison on burglary and theft charges.

 He was sentenced in 2004 in Bangor to four years with all but 23 months suspended but repeatedly violated his probation.
-Brian Barker’s probation was revoked in 2008, and he was sentenced to four years in prison.
+Barker’s probation was revoked in 2008, and he was sentenced to four years in prison.

 His father refused Wednesday to discuss his son’s shooting or his trouble with the criminal justice system.
-Steven Barker retired as Brewer police chief in 2006 after 29 years with the department.
+Steven Barker, 62, of Clifton retired as Brewer police chief in 2006 after 29 years with the department.

-Bangor police were dispatched to 112 Grove St. around 11:15 a.m.
+Bangor police were sent to 112 Grove St. around 11:15 a.m.
 Tuesday in response to the report of a domestic disturbance at the apartment building, according to Betters.

 When they arrived, a man holding a knife was walking away from the building, toward the intersection of Grove and Somerset streets, according to Todd Nadeau, who witnessed the shooting just yards from his home.